Art-Sells/Arells/Build-Notes.md

 1. refactor USDC/CBBTC equivalents (might not need)
 - HPMarchitecture process for LPP v1 (remove newHAP in cVactDa, cVact, cVactTaa & uncomment out useEffects? from MASSarchitecture?)
 1. If userAddress (USDC) !== 0, then createMASSWallet from signer.tsx, then initiateMASS from same wallet
-2. Integrate into initiateMASS: create new VatopGroup of which massAddress is attached (check import function (delete aBTC APIs from UserContext and folder APIs if necessary) in HPMarchitecture and update save/updateVatopGroups as well as).
+2. Integrate into initiateMASS: createMASS and new VatopGroup of which massAddress is attached (check import function (delete aBTC APIs from UserContext and folder APIs if necessary) in HPMarchitecture and update save/updateVatopGroups as well as).
 3. VatopGroup
 - cVatop: number = 0
 - cpVatop: number = 0